Unseasonably Warm

 Both the construction and the running of the funicular have been controversial.
 The project saw budget over-runs, allegations of conflicts of interest and questions raised about the use of public money.
 The construction was estimated to have cost around £19.6 million, mostly funded by Highlands and Islands Enterprise (HIE), a government body.
 A further £2.7 million was provided by the European Union.

 The railway closed in October 2018 due to structural issues, after which the Scottish Government announced a further £16m of investment to reinstate the railway as part of a broader £20m project.
-It eventually reopened in January 2023.
+It eventually reopened in January 2023 - before closing again for further repairs later that year.
+As of October 2024, the funicular remains closed.

 Unseasonably Warm - Alexander Williamson - www.alexander-williamson.com